Amazon Redshift to BigQuery migration: Overview

 - On-demand pricing: With on-demand pricing, BigQuery charges for the number of bytes processed (data size), so you pay only for the queries that you run.
 For more information about how BigQuery determines data size, see Data size calculation.
 Because slots determine the underlying computational capacity, you can pay for BigQuery usage depending on the number of slots you'll need (instead of bytes processed).
 By default all Google Cloud projects are limited to a maximum of 2000 slots.
 BigQuery might burst beyond this limit to accelerate your queries, but bursting is not guaranteed.

-- Flat-rate pricing: With flat-rate pricing, you purchase BigQuery slot reservations (a minimum of 100) in monthly or yearly commitments instead of paying for the bytes processed by queries that you run.
-We recommend flat-rate pricing for enterprise data warehouse workloads, which commonly see many concurrent reporting and extract-load-transform (ELT) queries that have predictable consumption.
-Additionally, if your workload varies in bursts and you are looking for something short-term, flex slots offer a minimum commitment duration of 60 seconds, which you can cancel anytime.
+- Capacity-based pricing: With capacity-based pricing, you purchase BigQuery slot reservations (a minimum of 100) instead of paying for the bytes processed by queries that you run.
+We recommend capacity-based pricing for enterprise data warehouse workloads, which commonly see many concurrent reporting and extract-load-transform (ELT) queries that have predictable consumption.

 To help with slot estimation, we recommend setting up BigQuery monitoring using Cloud Monitoring and analyzing your audit logs using BigQuery.
-You can use Google Data Studio (here's an open source example of a Data Studio dashboard) or Looker to visualize BigQuery's audit log data, specifically for slot usage across queries and projects.
-You can also use BigQuery's system tables data for monitoring slot utilization across jobs and reservations (here's an open source example of a Data Studio dashboard).
+You can use Looker Studio (here's an open source example of a Looker Studio dashboard) or Looker to visualize BigQuery's audit log data, specifically for slot usage across queries and projects.
+You can also use BigQuery's system tables data for monitoring slot utilization across jobs and reservations (here's an open source example of a Looker Studio dashboard).
 Regularly monitoring and analyzing your slot utilization helps you estimate how many total slots your organization needs as you grow on Google Cloud.